-Restaurant inventory is an excessively volatile area.
-Most of the restaurant owners fail to keep a tight check on this section, and this is the biggest mistake they make.
+Most of the restaurant owners fail to keep a tight check on the restaurant inventory, and this is the biggest mistake they make.
 This is because, if you don’t track your inventory, you may be unwittingly increasing your food costs.
-Imagine, you are reordering a raw material which is already available in the inventory, or your restaurant running out of a crucial item in the busy hour of the day.
-Any such instances, will not be favourable towards the growth of your restaurant business.
+Imagine, you are reordering a raw material which is already available in the stock, or your restaurant running out of a crucial item in the busy hour of the day.
+Any such instances, will not be favorable towards the growth of your restaurant business.
 Hence, keep a check on your inventory on a daily basis, calculate the stock available in the beginning and at the end of every day and reorder right on time.
 If you find it difficult to do all this manually, you can employ a restaurant management software, which will help you track your inventory in the best way possible, and that too from anywhere in the world.

 How to Keep A Tight Control Over Your Restaurant Inventory

-Inventory is a very important part of your kitchen and your restaurant per se.
+Inventory is an essential part of your kitchen and your restaurant per se.
 It is also one of the areas which if not monitored diligently has the potential to bleed your restaurant dry.

 1. Monitor Your Daily Consumption

 2. Place An Order When Required

-This is a continuation of the previous point.
 Once you strictly monitor your restaurant inventory, you will exactly know when to place a reorder of the products.
-Imagine, you start preparing for an order and you realize that one of its basic ingredients has expired, or is not available in stock.
+Imagine, you start preparing for an order, and you realize that one of its primary ingredients has expired, or is not available in stock.
 It is a big turnoff for customers who while ordering a particular menu item has to hear that, that menu item is not available.